-Generally, Illinois Tech residence halls welcome friends and family of our residents.
-Visitors of all on campus residential communities must present a valid government issued photo ID to the community desk assistant upon entering the building.
+Generally, Illinois Tech residence halls welcome friends and family of residents.
+Visitors of all on campus residential communities are expected to present a valid government issued photo ID to the Community Desk Assistant upon entering the building.
 They must also be escorted by their resident host while in the building.
-However, because of the COVID-19 pandemic and in light of public health guidance, Illinois Tech will limit guest access to its residence halls for at least the fall 2020 semester.
+Due to the COVID-19 pandemic and in light of public health guidance, Illinois Tech may limit guest access to its residence halls.
 More information is located in the Residence Life Handbook.

 Residential students are required to participate in a meal plan.
-First- and second-year students are required to participate in the Unlimited Meal Plan.
-Students with an in-unit kitchen may choose a lesser plan.
-Learn more about dining options and available meal plans on the dining services website.
+Learn more about dining options and available meal plans at web.iit.edu/housing/dining.

 First-year undergraduate students enrolled full-time, as defined in the Illinois Tech Undergraduate Bulletin, are required to live in campus residence halls for two academic years.
 An academic year consists of both the fall and spring semester of any given term.